-We provide high performance cyber security solutions to some of the largest enterprise, service providers and government organizations across the globe, including a majority of the 2014 Fortune 100.
-Our cyber security solutions are fast and secure and designed to provide broad, high-performance protection against dynamic security threats while simplifying the information technology ("IT") infrastructure of our end-customers worldwide.
+We provide high performance cybersecurity solutions to some of the largest enterprises, service providers and government organizations across the globe, including a majority of the 2015 Fortune 100.
+Our cybersecurity solutions are fast and secure and designed to provide broad, high-performance protection against dynamic security threats while simplifying the information technology ("IT") infrastructure of our end-customers worldwide.

-Our flagship integrated network security solution consists of our FortiGate physical and virtual appliance products that provide a broad array of integrated security and networking functions to protect data, applications, and users from network- and content-level security threats.
-These functions, which can be integrated in a variety of ways, include firewall, intrusion prevention, anti-malware, application control, virtual private network, web-filtering, vulnerability management, anti-spam, wireless controller, and wide area network acceleration.
-Our FortiGate appliances may be deployed as Next Generation Firewalls, Data Center Firewalls, Unified Threat Management systems, Internal Network Firewall, Virtual Machine Firewalls or Cloud Firewalls.
-Our FortiGate appliances range from the FortiGate-20 series for small businesses and branch offices to the FortiGate-5000 series for large enterprises and service providers, and are based on our proprietary technology platform.
-This platform includes our FortiASICs, which are specifically designed for accelerated processing of security and networking functions, and our FortiOS operating system, which provides the foundation for all FortiGate security functions.
-Our FortiGuard security subscription services provide end-customers with access to dynamic updates to our application control, anti-malware, intrusion prevention, web filtering, and anti-spam functionality.
-Our security services are based on intelligence gathered by our FortiGuard Labs team, which is comprised of a large team of threat researchers who detect threats and help protect our customers.
+Our flagship integrated network security solution consists of our FortiGate physical and virtual appliance platforms which are deployable in large enterprise, service provider and small and medium-sized business environments, and government organizations.
+These platforms provide a broad array of integrated security and networking functions to help protect data, applications, and users from network- and content-level security threats.
+These functions, which can be integrated in a variety of ways, include firewall, intrusion prevention, anti-malware, application control, virtual private network, web-filtering, vulnerability management, anti-spam, mobile security, wireless controller, and wide area network acceleration.
+Our FortiGate appliance platforms may be deployed as next generation firewalls, data center firewalls, unified threat management systems, internal segmentation firewalls, virtual machine firewalls or cloud firewalls.
+For wireless networked environments, we offer our FortiWiFi appliances, which integrate wireless access point capabilities into the FortiGate network security platform.
+Each FortiWiFi appliance provides secure access to the wired and wireless local area networks, as well as various wide area network connections.

+The FortiGate platform includes our FortiASICs, which are specifically designed for accelerated processing of security and networking functions, and our FortiOS operating system, which provides the foundation for all FortiGate security functions.
+Our FortiGuard security subscription and FortiCare technical support services provide end-customers with access to dynamic updates to our application control, anti-malware, intrusion prevention, web filtering, and anti-spam functionality.
+Our security subscription services are based in part on intelligence gathered by FortiGaard Labs, a large team of threat researchers who detect threats and help protect our customers.
 By combining multiple proprietary security and networking functions with our purpose-built FortiASIC and FortiOS, our FortiGate solution delivers broad protection against dynamic security threats while reducing the operational burden and costs associated with managing multiple point products.